niektuytel/Machine_Learning/README.md

 `Machine learning` is an application of artificial intelligence (`AI`) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 `Machine learning` focuses on the development of computer programs that can access data and use it to learn for themselves.

+For beginners [`Machine Learning by Google`](https://developers.google.com/machine-learning) and [`Machine Learning by scikit-learn`](https://scikit-learn.org/stable/) will be a good take-off.
-To start understanding most of the `Machine Learning` algorithms, you must get the basic understanding of `Calculus` and `Linear Algebra`.
+To start understanding most of the `Machine Learning` algorithms, you must get the basic understanding of `Calculus` and `Linear Algebra`:
 + [`Linear Algebra`](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=1)
 + [`Calculus`](https://www.youtube.com/watch?v=WUvTyaaNkzM&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr&index=1)
 + [`Derivatives exersices`](http://derivative-functions.cours-de-math.eu/exercises-derivative-basic.php)